 - Tusculum will provide Presbytery with a report of the campus ministry program and activities of the University in its Annual Report to Presbytery and other significant documents.

 - The Presbytery will provide Tusculum with copies of its Minutes of Presbytery meetings and other significant documents.

 - The Presbytery through its related Committee and the University through the Sub-Committee on Church Relations of its Board of Trustees will review the covenant annually, beginning in 1995.

 - The text of this covenant shall be printed in the 1994 Minutes of the Presbytery of East Tennessee and references made to it in appropriate publications of the Presbytery that highlight its institutions and agencies.

-- This Covenant between the Presbytery of East Tennessee, Presbyterian Church (U.S.A.) and Tusculum College shall be summarized in the Tusculum catalog and made available to members of the administration, faculty, staff and to other constituencies as deemed appropriate.
+- This Covenant between the Presbytery of East Tennessee, Presbyterian Church (U.S.A.) and Tusculum University shall be summarized in the Tusculum catalog and made available to members of the administration, faculty, staff and to other constituencies as deemed appropriate.

 - The Stated Clerk of the Presbytery of East Tennessee, Presbyterian Church (U.S.A.) shall be responsible for seeing that all provisions of this covenant regarding Presbytery’s responsibilities are fulfilled.

 - The University shall inform the Presbytery of its formal or informal covenant relationships with other governing bodies or church bodies.
 It is understood that no provision of such covenants will be in conflict with the provisions of this covenant.
 Currently, the University has a covenant with the Synod of Living Waters, Presbyterian Church (U.S.A.) and Holston Presbytery, Presbyterian Church, (U.S.A.).